eleemhui/firmware-scan-service/internal/handler/README.md

 `PATCH /v1/findings/vulns`

 Accepts `{"vulns": ["CVE-001", ...]}` and delegates to `service.AddVulns`.
 Returns the full sorted list of CVE IDs in the registry.
-Device IDs are not exposed by this endpoint.

 ### `NewListVulnsHandler(database)`

 `GET /v1/findings/vulns`

 Returns all CVE IDs in the `vulnerabilities` collection, sorted.
-Device IDs are not included in the response.

 ## Helpers (`helpers.go`)